StefFrustagli/narcissism-sources/TESTING.md

 ## Remaining bugs

-There are no major issues that impact the website's functionalities; however, given the components involved, there are several aspects I need to address to improve overall performance.
+There are no major issues that impact the website's functionalities.
+However, given the components involved, there are several aspects I need to address to improve the overall performance.